 2. Black & White

-This kitchen proves that a black and white theme can be just as exciting.
+This kitchen interior design proves that a black and white theme can be just as exciting.
 Firstly, the black, white and green palette give this kitchen a nostalgic yet contemporary look.
-This is accented by the tiny black diamond floor tiles, and the black-framed sliding door, which replicate the old-world, elegant feel that contrasts perfectly with an otherwise modern design.
+This is accented by the tiny black diamond floor tiles, and the black-framed sliding door, which replicates the old-world, elegant feel that contrasts perfectly with an otherwise modern design.